The name of the tabletop game (if it belongs in the "Other" folder).

 "Katanasare underpowered in D20" Explanation A complaint about Katanas and d20, and the attempt to remedy this "problem", became infamous for its truly staggering amounts of bad research.

-Durr *CLANG* Explanation In 4th edition, Rogues can get a power during which they run past enemies, and if those enemies would make opportunity attacks, they instead target themselves.
+Durr *CLANG* Explanation In 4th edition, Rogues can get a power called Bloody Path during which they run past enemies, and if those enemies would make opportunity attacks, they instead target themselves.
+It's supposed to represent Deadly Dodging, but this makes little sense because, due to the nuances, a more skilled warrior is more likely to hit themselves.
 The only explanation some people could come up with was that they spontaneously developed insanity.
 Thus, "Durr... *CLANK*"

 I AM THE MOON. (he is the moon...)
 Explanation When telling lies in D&D, subjects receive an increasing bonus to their attempt to see through the lie based on how utterly nonsensical the lie is.
 D&D 3e has a spell called Glibness which gives huge bonuses to Bluff checks that outstrip the bonus the target gets for disbelieving even the most ridiculous lies, to the point where you can say something like "The sky is green" or, yes, "I am the Moon come down to check on the tides" and be believed.
 You can also have your friends come along and back you up to get a further bonus on your roll. ("He is the Moon.")

 Cats vs. Commoners.
-Explanation Both are almost One Hit Point Wonder, so it's "who scores a few hits first".
+Explanation Both are almost One Hit Point Wonders, so it's "who scores a few hits first".
 Thus, even in D&D1/AD&D a commoner beats a cat only if allowed some good use of size advantage, like overrun attack not requiring charge (PO:C&T).
-In D&D3, a small dextrous cat is better both at hitting and dodging and have 3-attack claw/claw/bite routine, so cats win.
+In D&D3, a small dextrous cat is better both at hitting and dodging and has 3-attack claw/claw/bite routine, so cats win.

 Oh no!
 It's CoDZilla.
 Explanation In response to the accusation that 3.5 psionics was broken and that core was balanced, one person made a rather sarcastic response pointing out just how broken the core classes of Cleric and Druid are.
 CoD refers to Cleric or Druid